Foreign banks face bigger capital bill under draft EU plan

 The ECB is already conducting a “desk mapping” review to see whether new Brexit hubs of banks from London have sufficient senior staff and volume of activities to comply with licence requirements.

-British regulators worry that if many bankers are forced to move from London to Brexit hubs, operations in the Britain won't have enough senior staff.
+British regulators worry that if many bankers are forced to move from London to Brexit hubs, operations in Britain won’t have enough senior staff.—Reuters

 Comments